powsybl/powsybl-open-rao/docs/castor/performance.md

 The complexity here can be defined as the maximal number of consecutive chosen network actions, also called search-tree depth.

-For studies where complexity is high but performance is not the main priority, the search-tree depth can be configured accordingly in order to assess more combinations.
+For studies where complexity is high but performance is not the main priority, the search-tree depth can be configured accordingly to assess more combinations.

 For operational process (such as capacity calculation/security analysis), where expectation for performance can be high, search-tree depth will be configured in order to match the allotted time for the calculation process.